 The loss of a loved one is such a sad and life-changing experience, and nothing can bring them back.
 They live on in our memories and hearts, and planting rainforest trees in memoriam is one way to create a lasting tribute to the people that touch and touched our lives, and many species we plant will literally live for hundreds of years.
 For all plantings, we will provide a personalised certificate, place a small marker on site, provide you with photos and GPS location, and guide you to the site if you visit.
-Of course, you can also provide your own plaque (size limitations apply) and we can accommodate you to plant trees with us on site if desired. $10.00 per tree covers all costs.
+Of course, we can also accommodate you to plant trees with us on site if desired. $12.50 per tree covers all costs.

 To discuss planting trees as a memorial, please contact us here